- About NCAS & UCN

 - Support NCAS & UCN

 THE DEGREE PROGRAM: Rutgers University offers a 30-credit general Master’s Degree in English on the Newark campus, an urban yet intimate and leafy environment near downtown easily accessible by public transportation.
 Our students take six electives in addition to four required courses: Introduction to Graduate Literary Study, two in pre-1800 literatures, and one in American literature.
-Those choosing to concentrate in Women’s and Gender Studies take two interdisciplinary core courses in feminist theory and methods and two designated literature electives in the English Program.
-(Women in Medieval Literature, Jane Austen, Autobiography and Gender, and Race, Gender, and the Holocaust are three such recent offerings by our strong women’s studies faculty.)
+Those choosing to concentrate in Women’s and Gender Studies take two interdisciplinary core courses in feminist theory and methods (see separate description) and two W&GS-designated literature courses in the English Program (such as Women in Medieval Literature, Jane Austen, Autobiography and Gender, or Race, Gender, and the Holocaust, three recent offerings by our strong women’s studies faculty in the English Department).
+All must pass an examination on a common reading list, offered in March, and a one-hour translation test, rendering a passage of literary biography or history written in a foreign language into idiomatic English.
+These tests are scheduled throughout the year during Department office hours at the individual’s convenience.

-Degree students may arrange with a professor for Independent Study or a course of Advanced Readings tailored to their interests, or choose to do a two-semester Master’s Thesis although this is not required for the degree Seminars are small (8-15), allowing for personal attention from professors and lively exchange.
-Three classes constitute full-time status; given their busy lives and jobs, most students are part-time, registering for one or two courses per term.
+Degree students may arrange with a professor for Independent Study or a course of Advanced Readings tailored to their interests; some choose the two-semester Master’s Thesis, although this is not required for the degree.
+(Tailored studies must be arranged with the professor a semester in advance.)
+Seminars are small (8-15), allowing for personal attention from professors and lively exchange with peers.
+Three classes constitute full-time status; given their busy lives, most students are part-time, registering for one or two courses per term.
 Each class is held once a week, 5:30 to 8:10, Monday through Thursday, allowing people to attend school after work.
 Occasionally we schedule a Saturday class.
+Degree students who need to take time out from their studies register for Matriculation Continued, which holds their place in the Program.

-WHO WE ARE: Even though most students are part-time and commuters, we form a surprisingly close-knit community of 19 graduate English faculty, with other colleagues who support our work in various ways, and 50-60 students, diverse in age, ethnicities, and nationalities, nearly all in the degree program.
-Our faculty are distinguished research scholars and writers who publish regularly, receive national recognition for their work, and love to teach.
-Two of our Full Professors hold University Chairs; other colleagues both teach and provide administrative direction for other campus units–the M.F.A.
-Program in Creative Writing, African American Studies, the American Studies M.A. and Ph.D Programs, and the Institute for Ethnicity, Culture, and the Modern Experience.
-Dr. Jack Lynch, our eighteenth-century specialist, manages a guide to literature web sites <http://newark.rutgers.edu/~jlynch/Lit>.
+WHO WE ARE: Even though most students are part-time and commute, we form a surprisingly close-knit community of 21 graduate English faculty and more than 40 students, diverse in age, interests, ethnicities, and nationalities.
+Some students live on campus.
+Our faculty are serious research scholars and writers who publish regularly, participate actively in professional organizations, receive national and international recognition for their work, and love to teach.
+Two of our Full Professors hold University Chairs; other colleagues both teach and provide administrative direction for other campus units, such as the M.F.A.
+Program in Creative Writing, Women’s and Gender Studies, and African American Studies.
+Dr. Jack Lynch, our 18th- century specialist, manages a guide to literature web sites at <http://newark.rutgers.edu/~jlynch/Lit>.

-Courses such as fiction writing and film are sometimes taught by faculty from the Metropolitan area.
+Film and other courses are sometimes taught by experts from the Metropolitan area.
 A distinct advantage of studying here is the prospect of being helped along with recommendation letters, introductions, and publication advice from well-connected professionals.